Timendus/chipception/README.md

 ## Wait but why..?

-I've been thinking about writing a CHIP-8 interpreter in CHIP-8 for a year or so.
+I've been thinking about writing a CHIP-8 interpreter in CHIP-8 for almost two years or so.
 Yeah, you read that right.
 An interpreter for the CHIP-8 bytecode, itself programmed in CHIP-8.
 It's just such an insane idea that I can't help but find myself attracted to it.

 To be clear: there is absolutely no benefit to just having a CHIP-8 interpreter written in CHIP-8.
 It would only allow you to run the exact same programs, but